notice

 Hartford Chorale

-Richard Coffey, Director
+Richard Coffey, Music Director

 The Hartford Chorale, directed by Richard Coffey, is a volunteer-based, not-for-profit organization, which is currently in its 40th season serves as the primary symphonic chorus for the greater Hartford community.
 The Chorale provides experienced, talented singers with the opportunity to study and perform at a professional level of musicianship.
 Through its concerts and collaborations with the Hartford Symphony Orchestra and other organizations, the Chorale seeks to reach and inspire the widest possible audience with exceptional performances of a broad range of choral literature, including renowned choral masterpieces.